rsahlin/graphics-by-opengl/README.md

 contains JOGL and Android implementations.

-To use the project in Eclipse, import as Existing Maven project, tested with Eclipse Android Neon
+To use the project in Eclipse, import as Existing Maven project, tested with Eclipse Android Oxygen

 ADT needs to be installed.